Edfred1/Contextual-Music-Crafter/README.md

 > **Don't worry, your progress will be saved!** The `song_generator.py` script is designed for this.
 If generation stops, you can simply resume it from its interactive menu.
 It will pick up exactly where it left off.
 >
 > **💡 A Note on Quality:** While the process can be resource-intensive, the results from this two-step workflow can be strikingly good.
 The detailed plan created by `music_crafter.py` gives `song_generator.py` the context it needs to produce surprisingly cohesive and creative pieces.

+## 🎨 Creative Workflows & Ideas

+CMC works best as a creativity amplifier: a sketchbook, exploration engine, and co‑producer.
+The ideas below reference existing sections to avoid repetition, while giving you practical routes to try.

+- **Start from your own MIDI (Analyzer → Generator)**
+  - Create a multi‑track MIDI in your DAW.
+  - Run the analyzer to derive a compact, LLM‑friendly plan and artifact (see [Music Analyzer (optional)](#music-analyzer-optional)):
+    ```bash
+    python music_analyzer.py
+    ```
+  - Then use the song engine (see [How to Use](#how-to-use)) to either add a new, context‑aware instrument across all parts or run an optimization cycle to refine what’s already there:
+    ```bash
+    python song_generator.py
+    ```
+  - Outcome: you preserve your song’s identity while exploring fresh harmonic, rhythmic, and textural ideas.

+- **Iterative variation cycles on your own material**
+  - Load the artifact produced by the analyzer in the song engine and do short optimize → listen → tweak rounds.
+  - Keep changes small per round to maintain “family resemblance” while discovering related variations.
+See also [Advanced usage and notes](#advanced-usage-and-notes) for model/cost tips.

+- **AI reinterpretation from analyzer summaries**
+  - Analyze your multi‑track MIDI to produce compact section/track descriptions.
+  - In the analyzer’s integrated actions, choose “Generate a NEW MIDI from the analyzed descriptions” to let the model re‑interpret your song from the textual plan.
+  - Tips: adjust bars‑per‑section, roles, or the `inspiration` to steer fidelity vs. novelty; save multiple artifacts to compare different “takes”.

+- **Lyrics and vocals on top of your MIDI**
+  - Once a final artifact exists (from analyzer or generator), open the lyrics menu in the song engine to: generate lyrics for an existing melody or create a NEW vocal track (notes + lyrics + UST) across all parts.
+  - Exports: Synthesizer V Studio 2 UST and two Emvoice TXT formats.
+See [Lyrics and Vocal Melody – quick guide](#lyrics-and-vocal-melody--quick-guide) for details.

+- **Style frames and creative constraints**
+  - In `config.yaml`, keep the “inspiration” prompt focused on feel, phrasing, and energy arc (avoid plugin/FX terms).
+  - Try constraints: fixed section lengths, call‑and‑response enabled, intentionally sparse intros, or “one silent instrument per section” to create musical negative space.

+- **Quality and cost tips**
+  - Prefer short generate→optimize loops; resume long runs instead of restarting.
+Use dynamic context for cohesion.
+  - Reliability: start with `gemini-2.5-pro`.
+Economy: `gemini-2.5-flash` + an optimization pass; auto‑escalate helps on tricky tracks (see [Advanced usage and notes](#advanced-usage-and-notes)).

+- **On publishing and monetization (friendly note)**
+  - CMC is most fun as a creativity tool—sketching, learning, and exploring musical ideas.
+If you choose to release or sell what you make, that’s your call.
+Please be mindful of originality, platform policies, and any third‑party material.

 ## 📌 Note on legacy scripts